shakes76/PatternFlow/recognition/s4736267 SiameseNetwork/README.md

     <img src=Picture/resnet3D.PNG width="600" >
 </p>
 <p align="center">
-    <em> Figure 6: ResNet 3D  </em>
+    <em> Figure 6:  3D ResNet   </em>
 </p>

 For the convolutional residual blocks 3 and 4, a stride with (2,1,1) is used, to decrease the number in the third dimension but not in the other two.

 Tuning the batch size, and introducing a training step scheduler and gradient clipping, could increase the accuracy of the SNN.
-Nevertheless, these steps helped to reduce the training time to achieve the previous accuracy.
+In this iteration step, these steps helped to reduce the training time to achieve the previous accuracy.

 Adding a deeper structure by using more residual blocks for the ResNet approach, didn't increase the accuracy.
 It only led to a drastic increase in training time and model size.